paulober/MicroPico/README.md

 - Auto-completion and docs
 - Console integration for communication with MicroPython REPL on the pico (w) board
-- Runing/Transfering files to/from your board
+- Running/Transferring files to/from your board
-- Built in FTP-Server for transfering files to and from the pico.
+- Built-in FTP-Server for transferring files to and from the pico.

 ![Terminal](images/autocomplete.gif)